mathrunet/flutter_masamune/packages/katana_router_builder/README.md

 ## Nested Navigation

-Nested navigation can be implemented by managing the created `AppRouter` with a lower-level Widget.
+Nested navigation can be implemented by managing the created `AppRouter` (or dedicated `NestedAppRouter`) with an underlying Widget.

 Please keep the state of the created AppRouter with a `StatefulWidget` or `Provider` to prevent it from being modified.